microsoft/azure_arc/docs/azure_arc_jumpstart/azure_arc_data/aks/aks_mssql_mi_arm_template/_index.md

     > **Note: The deployment time for this scenario can take ~15-20min**

 * Once Azure resources has been provisioned, you will be able to see it in Azure portal.
-At this point, the resource group should have **8 various Azure resources** deployed.
+At this point, the resource group should have **8 various Azure resources** deployed (If you chose to deploy Azure Bastion, you will have **9 Azure resources**).

     ![ARM template deployment completed](./01.png)